|

 Church's coercive function.
 Only Borras, though, makes an attempt to reference

-this considerable body of material, and even most of his references are to
+this considerable body of material, and most of his references are to

 French authorities.
 The failure of the authors to make more systematic use of